-This Fudgy Guinness Brownies with Dark Chocolate Ganache Recipe features rich, honey-sweetened chocolate brownies to balance out the flavor of stout.
-They’re topped with a velvety layer of dark chocolate ganache to take them to the next level.
+This recipe for Fudgy Guinness Brownies with Dark Chocolate Ganache features rich, honey-sweetened chocolate brownies to balance out the flavor of stout.
+They’re topped with a velvety layer of dark chocolate ganache to make them extra decadent!

 In addition to savory dishes, this roasty stout is a fun addition to sweet treats and baked goods.